heathermiller/dist-prog-book/chapter/2/futures.md

 ## Motivation and Uses

 The rise of promises and futures as a topic of relevance has for the most part occurred alongside of the rise of parallel and concurrent programming and distributed systems.
-This follows somewhat naturally, since .
+This follows somewhat naturally, since, as an abstraction which encodes time, futures/promises introduce a nice way to reason about state changes when latency becomes an issue; a common concern faced by programmers when a node must communicate with another node in a distributed system.

-However promises and futures are considered useful in a number of other contexts as well;
+However promises and futures are considered useful in a number of contexts as well, both distributed and not.
+Some such contexts include:

-- request-response
+- **Request-Response Patterns**, such as web service calls over HTTP.
+A future may be used to represent the value of the response of the HTTP request.
+- **Input/Output**, such as UI dialogs requiring user input, or operations such as reading large files from disk.
+A future may be used to represent the IO call and the resulting value of the IO (e.g., terminal input, array of bytes of a file that was read).
-- **Long-Running Computations** Imagine you would like the process which initiated a long-running computation, such as a complex numerical algorithm, not to and to move on to process some other task.
+- **Long-Running Computations**.
+Imagine you would like the process which initiated a long-running computation, such as a complex numerical algorithm, not to wait on the completion of that long-running computation and to instead move on to process some other task.
+A future may be used to represent this long-running computation and the value of its result.
-- exception

-nowadays, futures represent a value that will eventually be available _in the future_, which fits in naturally with things like latency that arise when a node must communicate with another node in a distributed system.
+- **Database Queries**.
+Like long-running computations, database queries can be time-consuming.
+Thus, like above, it may be desirable to offload the work of doing the query to another process and move on to processing the next task.
+A future may be used to represent the query and resulting value of the query.
+- **RPC**.
+Network latency is typically an issue when making an RPC call to a server.
+Like above, it may be desirable to not have to wait on the result of the RPC invocation by instead offloading it to another process.
+A future may be used to represent the RPC call and its result; when the server responds with a result, the future is completed and its value is the server's response.
+- **Reading Data from a Socket** can be time-consuming particularly due to network latency.
+It may thus be desirable to not to have to wait on incoming data, and instead to offload it to another process.
+A future may be used to represent the reading operation and the resulting value of what it reads when the future is completed.
+- **Timeouts**, such as managing timeouts in a web service.
+A future representing a timeout could simply return no result or some kind of empty result like the `Unit` type in typed programming languages.

-Some notion of a future or a promise has been introduced  NodeJS and server side Javascript has only made promises more relevant.
-But, the idea of having a placeholder for a result came in significantly before than the current notion of futures and promises.
-As we will see in further sections, this idea of having a *"placeholder for a value that might not be available"* has changed meanings over time.
+Many real world services and systems today make heavy use of futures/promises in popular contexts such as these, thanks to the notion of a future or a promise having been introduced in popular languages and frameworks such as JavaScript, NodeJS, Scala, Java, C++, amongst many others.
+As we will see in further sections, this proliferation of futures/promises has resulted in futures/promises changing meanings and names over time and across languages.

 ## Diverging Terminology